canax/router/REVISION.md

 v2.0.1 (2019-11-21)
 ---------------------------------

-* Upgrade to phpunit 8.
+* Upgrade to phpunit 8 (and rewrite some testcases).